Correlation Between SCOTT TECHNOLOGY and Sunny Optical

 Strong

 Over the last 90 days SCOTT TECHNOLOGY has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of rather sound technical indicators, SCOTT TECHNOLOGY is not utilizing all of its potentials.
-The current stock price tumult, may contribute to shorter-term losses for the shareholders.
+In spite of uncertain performance in the last few months, the Stock's technical indicators remain rather sound which may send shares a bit higher in April 2025.
+The latest tumult may also be a sign of longer-term up-swing for the firm shareholders.

 Sunny Optical Technology